Apply for a $100,000 family literacy grant

-Scripps Howard Foundation, Greater Cincinnati Foundation, Duke Energy Foundation and WCPO Channel 9 on Your Side are continuing their charge to break the cycle of poverty through literacy.
-The organizations are leveraging resources to provide $150,000 in grants nonprofit that supports family literacy in impoverished neighborhoods in Greater Cincinnati.
+Scripps Howard Foundation, Greater Cincinnati Foundation and WCPO Channel 9 on Your Side are continuing their charge to break the cycle of poverty through literacy.
+The organizations are leveraging resources to provide a $100,000 grant to a nonprofit that supports family literacy in underserved neighborhoods in Greater Cincinnati.

 Education is the pathway out of poverty.
 Greater Cincinnati is ranked No. 4 nationally in child poverty, with nearly half of children estimated to be living below the federal poverty level, according to The National Center for Children in Poverty.